We will continue to add additional questions to this page as they are developed.

 A student who tests positive and develops symptoms must isolate for 10 days from onset and be fever-free for 72 hours without the use of fever-reducing medication and have a reduction in symptoms over the 10 day period.
 A student who tests positive but never develops symptoms must isolate in their designated residence for 10 days after the date the positive specimen was collected.

 DePauw Health Wellness Center will provide specific instructions to students who are required to isolate.

-Because we are providing single rooms for students on campus, those students asked to quarantine because they have been exposed to someone who has tested positive for the virus that causes COVID-19 may do so in their already assigned room.
-If you are a close contact of a person diagnosed with COVID-19 you will be required to quarantine.
+If you are a close contact of a person diagnosed with COVID-19 you will be required to quarantine and provided specific direction on what to do next.
 A close contact is a person who spends more than 15 minutes within six feet of a positive COVID-19 person from the 48 hours prior to the positive person’s symptom onset until the positive COVID-19 person isolates themselves (or from 48 hours prior to the test collection date if the positive person never develops symptoms).
 While mask use decreases the risk of infection, at this time it does not change recommendations for quarantine.
-Close contacts need to quarantine for 14 days after the date of their last exposure.

 What happens if through the case investigation or contact tracing process I am asked about behaviors that would otherwise fall under Community Standards and University discipline?

 DePauw has approved a COVID-19 Case Investigation and CONTACT TRACING AMNESTY policy.